anthonyrussano/naturalscholar.com/docs/research/finance/trading/psychology/the-disciplined-trader.md

 *The grim reaper who kills off all "your equity" and disappears with your profits is not the mysterious and ubiquitous "they" but a simple misguided "you."*

 > Medea said just before she murdered her children, "I know what evil I'm about to do, but my irrational self is stronger than my resolution."
 If this sentiment reflects your mind set when you trade, then *The Disciplined Trader* is definitely the type of book you should be reading.

+The traders who can make money consistently on a weekly, monthly, and yearly basis approach trading from the perspective of a mental discipline.
+When asked for their secrets of success, they categorically state that they didn't achieve any measure of consistency in accumulating wealth from trading until they learned self-discipline, emotional control, and the ability to change their minds to flow with the markets.

+> **First, I want to point out that self-discipline, emotional control, and learning to change one's mind after making a commitment are all psychological issues that have nothing to do with news services, advisory services, new exchanges, or technical or fundamental trading systems--computerized or not.**

 [^1]: Douglas, Mark.
 The Disciplined Trader: Developing Winning Attitudes.
 New York Institute of Finance, 1990.